vifon/ledger-web/README.md

 ### Docker

-There is a Docker image available thought it's work-in-progress.
-You can start it with:
+There is a **experimental** Docker image available.
+To use it, run:

 ```
+docker run --name ledger-db -e POSTGRES_PASSWORD=mysecretpassword -d postgres
+docker run --name ledger-web \
+  -e USERNAME=user \
+  -e PASSWORD=change_me \
+  -e POSTGRES_PASSWORD=mysecretpassword \
+  -v /path/to/ledger.dat:/home/app/ledger.dat \
-docker run -e USERNAME=user -e PASSWORD=change_me -p 8080:5000 vifon/ledger-web
+  -p 8080:5000 --link ledger-db:db -d vifon/ledger-web
 ```

+...substituting the passwords of

 *Ledger Web* should be running on port 8080 now.

-Keep in mind that it's work-in-progress and currently keeps all the data inside the container, so currently it mostly serves as a preview.
+You may need to tweak the permissions of your Ledger file.
+Setting the owner UID to 1000 should do as a quick fix.

 ### Manual installation